virtual-vehicle/Credibility-Assessment-Framework/README.md

 1. [**A Capability Assessment**](./Capability-Assessment/README.md): A proof of the publisher(s) of the model or simulation to have implemented the [*Credible Simulation Process*](https://gitlab.setlevel.de/open/processes_and_traceability/credible_simulation_process_framework/-/blob/main/Credible-Simulation-Process-v1-3.pdf), using the future [*M&S SPICE Assessment*](https://incose.onlinelibrary.wiley.com/doi/10.1002/iis2.13029)
 2. [**A Quality Assessment**](./Credibility-Development-Kit/README.md): Performing corresponding quality assurance, using a structured [*artifact quality assessment*](https://ecp.ep.liu.se/index.php/modelica/article/view/572)

-For certify a model or simulation carrying a specific **Credibility Level**, both, the capability and quality must fulfill the corresponding level:
+To certify a model or simulation carrying a specific **Credibility Level**, both, the capability and quality must fulfill the corresponding level:

 ![Credibility, Capability and Quality](docs/images/capability_quality.png)